Cheshire Ring

 A view of some of the Locks in the Bosley Locks, one of lock flights on this canal ring. © David Jones.
 Licensed under Creative Commons

 If you start at a hire base on the ring itself, you can expect to cruise for 53-54 hours.
-Over a one week hire, this is an average of 7-8 hours per day so is very do-able for a committed crew, but do make sure that all members of your crew would like to be cruising for 7-8 hours of the day.
-A two week hire would make for a more relaxed hire, taking only 3.5 cruising hours per day if you start on the ring itself or 5 hours per day if you start at one of our family-run partner hire bases which will add an additional 30 miles or so to your route.
+Over a one week canal boat hire, this is an average of 7-8 hours per day so is very do-able for a committed crew, but do make sure that all members of your crew would like to be cruising for 7-8 hours of the day.
+A two week hire would make for a more relaxed canal boat hire, taking only 3.5 cruising hours per day if you start on the ring itself or 5 hours per day if you start at one of our family-run partner boat hire bases which will add an additional 30 miles or so to your route.

 Of the locks on the Cheshire ring the vast majority are narrow locks and in flights such as the Marple Locks, Bosley Locks, Cheshire Locks (also known as Heartbreak Hill) being narrow they can be worked reasonably easily by even small crews and being in flights you'll have a day or half a day of lock-wheeling, followed by a day or two of lock free cruising.